p-ranav/csv2/README.md

 ## Performance Benchmark

-This benchmarks measures how long it takes on average for `csv2` to memory-map the input CSV file and iterate over every cell in the table.
+This benchmarks measures how long it takes on average for `csv2` to memory-map the input CSV file and iterate over every cell in the CSV.
 See `benchmark/main.cpp` for more details.
 Assume that the cache has been warmed up.

 ```bash
 cd benchmark